 At Wellington, a key macroeconomic signal we use is our global cycle index—a proprietary research tool that helps us gauge our position in the economic cycle, the relative intensity of investor risk appetite, and optimal factor weights across portfolios.
 For example, beginning in late February, the global cycle index fell, and that argued in favor of shifting portfolio weights toward higher-quality companies with stronger balance sheets and better dividend yields.
 Given the amount of fiscal and monetary stimulus added to the financial system recently, we expect the global cycle index to recover as businesses reopen globally.
 As the index improves, we’d expect to shift to a more balanced position on measures of quality, growth, valuation, and capital returns.

-The recovery is already underway, particularly in China.
-In fact, the recent manufacturing Purchasing Managers’ Index (PMI) in China indicates expansion.
-In addition, Chinese fiscal and monetary stimulus has been very targeted, with data points like new truck sales showing outsize growth, and we believe stimulus has been an efficient contributor to a broad economic rebound.
+The recovery is already under way, particularly in China; in fact, the recent Manufacturing Purchasing Managers’ Index (PMI) in China indicates expansion.
+In addition, Chinese fiscal and monetary stimulus has been very targeted, with data points such as new truck sales showing outsize growth, and we believe stimulus has been an efficient contributor to a broad economic rebound.
 Outside China, emerging markets continue to struggle from the impact of the virus.
 Because many of these countries lack the healthcare infrastructure needed to manage the crisis, we believe the shutdown will continue to weigh on growth rates in the medium term.

 While this is an unscientific observation, we believe that Chinese and North American companies have demonstrated a predilection for business development driven by disruptive technologies and technological solutions.
 On the other hand, Europe remains more focused on traditional businesses, perhaps as a result of lingering issues in its decade-long sovereign debt crisis, its fiscal disunity, and the country-bound nature of its banking system.
 These traditional businesses include telecommunication services, wireless, fixed-line service companies, consumer staples, and banks—all of which tend to grow at slightly lower rates and have more competition.